v79/Cantilever/src/main/resources/CDK Migration Notes.md

 - [X] Fixes around the location of metadata.json - I was so inconsistent!
 But as this will be replaced by a database, I'm not going to get too worked up about it
 - [-] Can create and save templates and pages, but the New Post function doesn't work here either!
 Fix this then I will be done...
+- [X] I think I have fixed new post by splitting the function into several steps